Postdoctoral Opportunities

 GEORGE MASON UNIVERSITY CENTER FOR COMMUNITY MENTAL HEALTH

-The American Psychological Association (APA) accredited George Mason University (GMU) Clinical Psychology Ph.D. program, is seeking a Young Adult Focused Psychology Postdoctoral Fellow in our training clinic, the GMU Center for Community Mental Health.
+The American Psychological Association (APA) accredited George Mason University (GMU) Clinical Psychology Ph.D. program, is seeking a youth and young adult focused Psychology Postdoctoral Fellow in our training clinic, the GMU Center for Community Mental Health.
 This is a 1-year full time position, with potential for renewal.

 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason’s academic and culturally inclusive environment.